 Ahmed: I agree.
 It just opens up…I mean, there’s so many benefits, his is another conversation about the benefit of languages.
 I mean, we know what are the benefits of language, but as you say, I think it’s a great point that you’ve made about hearing people.

 If you want to get a somewhat of a feeling of what a deaf person goes through in terms of pronouncing certain words, or what they can hear or can’t hear, it’s like a hearing person learning another language.

 You’re trying to hear carefully, maybe listen extra hard, which literally, it would give you a version of concentration fatigue, which I get all the time, and then you can almost resonate with that.

-But then while you focus specifically with d/Deaf people, I mean, this can be applicable to a lot of areas, couldn’t they?
-I mean, a lot of spectrum in terms of different disabilities and different things, but why specifically you work with d/Deaf people?
+But then while you focus specifically with deaf people, I mean, this can be applicable to a lot of areas, couldn’t they?
+I mean, a lot of spectrum in terms of different disabilities and different things, but why specifically you work with deaf people?
 Why do you enjoy that so much?